psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 prompts/evaluation-prompt.md
 ```

+Do not provide the compiler output, source files, or evaluation criteria.

 Save the receiving response as:

 ```text
 B-0-lumo-receiving-raw.md
 ```

-Evaluate the compiler and receiver separately.
+Evaluate compilation and reception separately.

+## Test B question

+> Can an AI compile context without turning proposals into decisions or
+> uncertainty into false facts?

 ---